 There is a long way to go still, especially around spontaneous communication but he has really come such a long way in the last year.
 He continues to enjoy singing and has a couple of nice party pieces which he is happy to share with friends and family members.

-Almost one year from the start he was reading to me, answering questions and telling me about the story.
+Less than one year from the start he was reading to me, answering questions and telling me about the story.
 Social language was developing and he could initiate a simple interaction.